INTENTION

 DELIVER

-Make it actionable: Insights need to drive decisions, not just inform them—what specifically changes based on what we learned?
+Make it actionable.
+Insights need to drive decisions, not just inform them.
+What specifically changes based on what we learned?
+If the answer is vague, you haven't delivered—you've just created more slop.

-Create learning loops: Track what happens after delivery—did the forecast work?
+Create learning loops.
+Track what happens after delivery.
+Did the forecast work?
 Did the contract hold up?
-Feed outcomes back to improve future synthesis
+Did the strategic move pay off?
+Feed the outcomes back.
+This is how the system evolves from good to great.

-Build institutional memory: Capture not just the output but the reasoning—"why we decided this" becomes valuable context for future decisions
+Build institutional memory.
+Capture not just the output but the reasoning.
+"Why we decided this" becomes valuable context for the next decision.
+The system gets smarter because it remembers, not just because it processes.

 → Contract Review Delivery